darwinzavalaroque172-stack/greenlet/README.rst

+python package index at https://pypi.org/project/greenlet

-Source code archives and binary distributions are available on the python package index at https://pypi.org/project/greenlet..
+The source code repository is hosted on github:Source code archives and binary distributions are available on the python package index at https://pypi.org/project/greenlet..
 This file is included into docs/history.rst